awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/cloud-watch-events.md

 ### EC2 Instance\-terminate Lifecycle Action<a name="terminate-lifecycle-action"></a>

-Auto Scaling moved an instance to a `Terminating:Wait` state due to a lifecycle hook\.
+Amazon EC2 Auto Scaling moved an instance to a `Terminating:Wait` state due to a lifecycle hook\.

 **Event Data**
 The following is example data for this event\.